RolfNoot/PSoC4_VS_Code/README.md

 <em>For Windows, Linux, MacOs</em>

 This example project is refactored for Visual Studio Code.
 Project configuration is done by the 'good old' PSoC Creator.<br/>
-'Kitt Scanner' uses only a handfull of magnificent UDB blocks.
-Just connect 8 LED's to Port2 (common ground).<br/><br/>

 ```